SailTimer Air Link™

 NMEA gateway connecting wireless and wired devices.

-The 4th-generation Air Link is available now.
-It is completely redesigned for a much lower price ($75), NMEA 2000 wiring, and Over-the-Air Updates so that it actually gets better over time.
+The 4th-generation Air Link is completely redesigned for a much lower price ($75), NMEA 2000 compatability, and Over-the-Air Updates so that it actually gets better over time.
 The new model has been designed with a clear lid on the waterproof case to show LED indicators inside.
 The size is just 4″ x 2 3/4″ (10 x 6.7 cm), not including the mounting tab on each end.
 The waterproof case has a silicone gasket under the lid and a water-resistant wiring gland (IP66).

 The Air Link is not an electrical adapter; click here for a sidebar on internal processing it does as a smart device.